-In order to achieve the goals of this town plan, the Town of Hardwick is divided into seven districts with two overlay districts.
+The Town of Hardwick is divided into seven districts with two overlay districts.
 These districts include: Central Business District, Village Neighborhood, Highway Mixed Use, Compact Residential, Industrial, Rural Residential, and Forest Reserve, as well as the two overlay districts of Flood Hazard Area and Wellhead Protection Area.
-The plan attempts to classify the town into various districts based on current land uses, characteristics identified in earlier chapters, conversations with neighbors and residents, and by using common sense.
+The plan attempts to classify the town into various districts based on current land uses and conversations with neighbors and residents.